 For guidance on retention of additional Compact-related documents, see Annex III.

 Contractor Past Performance Reporting System Evaluations

 The Accountable Entity must deliver to MCC the Contractor Past Performance Reporting System final evaluations (even in the cases when contracts are reassigned) no later than 60 days after the Compact End Date.
 These evaluations shall be carried out according to the paragraph pertaining to Contractor Past Performance Reporting System in the PPG.

 Final Procurement Performance Report

-The Final Procurement Performance Report, as described in Section 5.9.6, shall be submitted to MCC through the MCC management information system 10 days prior to the Closure Date and will be reviewed by MCC to ensure it reflects the final status of all contracts completed under the Compact.
+The Final Procurement Performance Report, as described in Section 5.10.5, shall be submitted to MCC through the MCC management information system no later than 10 days prior to the Closure Date and will be reviewed by MCC to ensure it reflects the final status of all contracts completed under the Compact.

 Level of Effort and Procurement Staffing Plan